-Electronic transcripts via Docufide and Escrip-safe are considered official and may be submitted directly to the NMU admissions office via the Web.
-Please check with your high school guidance office, or college records office, to determine if your school participates with either of these service providers.
+Electronic transcripts via Parchment/Docufide and escrip-safe and other secure transcript providers are considered official and may be submitted electronically directly to the NMU Admissions Office through those systems.
+Please check with your high school guidance office, or college records office, to determine if your school participates with any of these service providers.

 Application Fee Exceptions and Waivers